Zhou Yunpeng: Early life and education

 Zhou Yunpeng was born in Shenyang, Liaoning Province, in December 1970.
 He lost his sight at the age of nine due to an eye disease and subsequently attended a school for the visually impaired.
 Demonstrating academic aptitude, he enrolled in Changchun University's Chinese Language program and graduated in 1994.

 Zhou finds his inspiration from reading, particularly classical Chinese literature; works such as Records of the Grand Historian, Comprehensive Mirror to Aid in Government, Dream of the Red Chamber, and Strange Tales from a Chinese Studio are books he has read over and over again.
 These texts enriched his mind with intellectual depth and breadth.
 Zhou embraces the Confucian idea that literature shall be a vehicle to convey the Way, and aspires to embody the qualities of the junzi — a gentleman who is steadfast, resolute, and mindful of his social responsibilities.

 Career

 Zhou learned to play guitar at 15, attended university at 19, and started poem writing at 21.
 In 1995, shortly after completing his university studies, Zhou moved to Beijing and began performing folk songs as a street musician at the Old Summer Palace scenic area.
 Over the following years he traveled extensively across China, composing poetry and songwriting that explore themes of personal struggle, social injustice and the experiences of marginalized communities.
-Around 1998 he co-founded a independent poetry zine The Low Shore (低岸,Di’an) with some artist friends he met at the Old Summer Palace artist village.
+Around 1998 he co-founded an independent poetry zine The Low Shore (低岸,Di’an) with some artist friends he met at the Old Summer Palace artist village.
 In 2002 published his first poetry collection, Spring's Rebuke (春天责备).